ThatOtherZach/Eventic/README.md

 Eventbrite?
 A spreadsheet with delusions of grandeur, skimming 10% to generate the world's most boring tickets.

 These companies are digital toll collectors at the gates of fun.
 Gatekeepers nobody asked for.
-Middleware...
 So here's my silly solution, Evantic!

+This is a one man show and project, some help would be nice.
+Also, totally beta software so watch your cornhole.
+Read the wikipedia here for more.

 ## 🎟 Tickets That Don't Suck